-- 1022.1 Pre-Match & Game Procedures/Understanding

-- 1022.1.1 Before commencing a match, players determine the starting player or team via a "Bird Drop" of which the winner has the choice of either: serving first, receiving first, or side of court

-- 1022.1.2 All games will be rally point to 21 points, if the score gets to 20 20, then the match will continue until one player or team wins by 2 points.
-At 29 all the first team to 30 wins

-- 1022.1.3 A tie is comprised of 11 matches with each match consisting of the best 2 out of 3 games.
-The winning team is the one that wins 6 or more matches in the tie

-- 1022.1.4 Once a match is announced for play, players will have a total of five (5) minutes to get on court and complete a warm-up

-- 1022.1.5 Coaches must submit their BCSS Badminton Score Sheet Line up to the score desk no fewer than ten (10) minutes prior to the start of each tie

-- 1022.1.6 Coaches must designate one individual on the Badminton Score Sheet Line up as the coach

-- 1022.1.7 The following matches will be played during a tie (following the BCSS Badminton Score Sheet line up):

-- Match 1: Girls Doubles A vs B

-- Match 2: Girls Doubles B vs A

-- Match 3: Boys Doubles A vs B

-- Match 4: Boys Doubles B vs A

-- o Match 5: Girls Singles

-- o Match 6: Boys Singles

-- Match 7: Girls Doubles A vs A

-- o Match 8: Girls Doubles B vs B

-- o Match 9: Boys Doubles A vs A

-- Match 10: Boys Doubles B vs B

-- o Match 11: Mixed Doubles

-- 1022.1.8 Within a tie, an athlete can play in up to two matches.
+- 1022.1 Pre-Match & Game Procedures/Understanding - 1022.1.1 Before commencing a match, players determine the starting player or team via a "Bird Drop" of which the winner has the choice of either: serving first, receiving first, or side of court - 1022.1.2 All games will be rally point to 21 points, if the score gets to 20 20, then the match will continue until one player or team wins by 2 points.
+At 29 all the first team to 30 wins - 1022.1.3 A tie is comprised of 11 matches with each match consisting of the best 2 out of 3 games.
+The winning team is the one that wins 6 or more matches in the tie - 1022.1.4 A match will begin 5 minutes after it has been announced for play, in which during the 5-minute period, the players can warm up. - 1022.1.5 Coaches must submit their BCSS Badminton Score Sheet Line up to the score desk no fewer than ten (10) minutes prior to the start of each tie - 1022.1.6 Coaches must designate one individual on the Badminton Score Sheet Line up as the coach - 1022.1.7 The following matches will be played during a tie (following the BCSS Badminton Score Sheet line up): - Match 1: Girls Doubles A vs B - Match 2: Girls Doubles B vs A - Match 3: Boys Doubles A vs B - Match 4: Boys Doubles B vs A - Match 5: Girls Singles - Match 6: Boys Singles - Match 7: Girls Doubles A vs A - Match 8: Girls Doubles B vs B - Match 9: Boys Doubles A vs A - Match 10: Boys Doubles B vs B - Match 11: Mixed Doubles - 1022.1.8 Within a tie, an athlete can play in up to two matches.
 If an athlete participates in two matches, it must be either two doubles or a singles and a mixed (it cannot be singles and doubles, nor doubles and mixed).
-Further, an athlete cannot switch from an 'A' match to a 'B" match or vice versa within the same tie (eg. a student-athlete cannot play in Match 1 (Girls Doubles A) and then play in Match 8 (Girls Doubles B) in the same tie.

-- 1022.2 Players Cannot leave the court between games at any time, are required to clearly announce the score between each service and while on the court to communicate any issues with the designated coach for the tie.
+Further, an athlete cannot switch from an 'A' match to a 'B" match or vice versa within the same tie (eg. a student-athlete cannot play in Match 1 (Girls Doubles A) and then play in Match 8 (Girls Doubles B) in the same tie. - 1022.2 Players cannot leave the court between games at any time, are required to clearly announce the score between each service and while on the court to communicate any issues with the designated coach for the tie. - 1022.3 Coaches - 1022.3.1 Teams are limited to a maximum of two (2) head coaches and two (2) assistant coaches.
+All coaches must be designated on the score sheet and registered in STARS.
+Only designated head coaches as listed on the Badminton Score Sheet Line up are permitted to coach in-between rallies and must not interfere with flow of the game. - 1022.3.2 Assistant coaches are permitted to coach players directly only during the two (2) minute break between games.
+Assistant coaches may provide feedback to the head coach throughout the match. - 1022.4 Intervals at 11: - Players have the discretion to take a 60 second water break in any game when the first player reaches 11 points.